Chantelle Cameron: Unification vs. McGee

 In September 2021, it was announced that Cameron would put her title on the line in a unification bout against IBF female light-welterweight champion Mary McGee, with the inaugural Ring title also on the line.
 The bout took place on 30 October at The O2 Arena, with Cameron emerging victorious via UD.
 The judges' scorecards reading 100–90, 99–91 and 99–92.

 Undisputed World Champion

 In November 2022, Cameron defeated Jessica McCaskill in a match held in Abu Dhabi, making Cameron the undisputed world light-welterweight champion and the United Kingdom’s first undisputed female boxing world champion.

-Cameron vs Taylor
+Cameron vs. Taylor

 On 2 March, Cameron accepted a public challenge from undisputed lightweight champion Katie Taylor for a fight for Cameron's undisputed super-lightweight titles.
 The bout was subsequently announced by Eddie Hearn on 11 March to be taking place at the 3Arena in Dublin on 20 May.

 Cameron emerged victorious via majority decision with the judge's scorecards reading 95–95, 96–94 and 96–94.

-Cameron vs Taylor 2
+Cameron vs. Taylor II

 On 25 November 2023 at 3Arena in Dublin, Ireland, Cameron has been scheduled to face Katie Taylor in the championship rematch.
 Cameron lost a majority decision to Taylor.